 - Place the log in the pan.
 Cover and allow to rise for 90 minutes until it crests about one inch over the rim.

-- uncover and bake for 45 to 50 minutes, until it turns golden
+- Bake for 45 to 50 minutes, until it turns golden brown

 - after a couple of minutes turn the bread out of the pan and allow to cool.

 It’s Recipe Redux time once again, click on the graphic below to find more yummy bread recipes.